SCF holds virtual ceremony for class of 2020

 It held a virtual ceremony that was broadcast on a radio station and livestreamed on SCF’s Facebook page.

-“This is the most unique commencement ceremony in the history of our institution and perhaps one of our most important,” SCF President Carol F. Probstfeld told graduates, according to a news release.
+“This is the most unique commencement ceremony in the history of our institution and perhaps one of our most important,” SCF President Carol F. Probstfeld told graduates.

 She acknowledged COVID-19 eliminated a traditional graduation.